 The canal is 46 meters wide.
 The bridge is of the design called a rolling bascule bridge, raised with the help of a large concrete counterweight to allow shipping to pass through the canal.
 Normally the bridge span lies very close to the water level in the canal, as you see here.

 Fifty men of the German 736th Grenadier Regiment, 716th Infantry Division defended the bridge.
 The Division's eight battalions were deployed along 34 kilometers of Germany's defensive Atlantic Wall.
 The regiment at the bridges was a static one, deployed to Normandy for two years at that point.

 The regiment was poorly equipped and poorly manned.
 The men were conscripts from Poland, Russia and France, armed with a mix of foreign weapons and commanded by a German officer and senior non-commissioned officers.
 The commander was ordered to hold the bridges if possible, but destroy them if they were in danger of capture.

-There were three machine-gun emplacements on the west bank of the canal, the far side in the picture at right, and a machine gun and anti-tank gun on the east bank, near the bridge's control station and the lift mechanism.
+There were three machine-gun emplacements on the west bank of the canal, the far side in the picture above, and a machine gun and anti-tank gun on the east bank, near the bridge's control station and the lift mechanism.
 There was a concrete pillbox and three machine guns north of the bridge, and an anti-aircraft tower with machine guns to its south.
 The Orne River bridge, just 500 meters to the east, had similar defenses.

 The Gondrée family operated a café and lived upstairs in the building at the west end of the canal bridge.
 Gondrée family members still own and operate the café at the end of the bridge.